NASCAR Driver Development Program: Context

 Several factors have been attributed to the absence of minorities in stock car racing.
 One is the costs of auto racing and dependency on sponsorship dollars, with many minority individuals and families lacking the capital to enter the inherently expensive racing world.
 Others believe that minority youths are more drawn to conventional "stick-and-ball" sports such as basketball.
 A key factor is the overt racism in the country that had plagued other sports as well, but was particularly strong in American stock car racing due to its roots in the South.
 This included the presence of Confederate flags in the infields of many tracks at both the regional and national levels.
 For these reasons, NASCAR has been slower to racially integrate than other major sports in the country.
 In spite of the lack of minorities and women in the sport, some claim that on paper NASCAR provides a more-balanced playing field than other sports.

 The first and most notable African American driver in the sport is Wendell Scott, a former bootlegger who broke the color barrier in the 1950s and raced competitively in inferior equipment and with sub-par support, while contending with discrimination and threats from fans and other drivers.
 Scott's only win at the Cup Series level came at Jacksonville Speedway Park in 1963.
 The win and the trophy was initially given to Buck Baker, and Scott did not receive official recognition until a month later, when he was given a small wooden trophy with no nameplate.
 Only seven black drivers have ever competed at NASCAR's top level, most notably Scott, Bubba Wallace, and Willy T. Ribbs.

 In 2019, Driver Lacy Kuehl, age 12, was the youngest ever signed youth development driver.
 NASCAR gave Kuehl the Young racer award at NASCAR's Hall of Fame in Charlotte.
-Kuehl raced in the 2019 Summer Bojangels Shootout and 5 other races, including Atlanta Speedway.
+Kuehl raced in the 2019 Summer Bojangles Shootout and 5 other races, including Atlanta Speedway.

 Female drivers have been equally scarce within auto racing.
 Although there was a time when women were banned from entering the pit area during races, there has been no official legislation preventing women from participating during most of NASCAR's history.
 Sara Christian drove in the inaugural Cup Series (then Strictly Stock) race at Charlotte Speedway in 1949, and is the only woman in Cup Series history to score a top five finish.
 The most notable woman in the sport was Janet Guthrie, the first woman to compete in both the Daytona 500 and Indianapolis 500.
 Guthrie scored five top tens over 33 career starts in NASCAR's top three series.
 Another notable driver was Louise Smith, known as "the first lady of racing".
-Smith made 11 starts in what is now the Cup Series, and was used to promote the sport in the 1940s by NASCAR founder Bill France, Sr. A total of 15 women have made starts in the Cup Series.
+Smith made 11 starts in what is now the Cup Series, and was used to promote the sport in the 1940s by NASCAR founder Bill France Sr. A total of 15 women have made starts in the Cup Series.